Pitchfork (website): Style

-In the 2000s, Pitchfork's unusual, passionate and stylized reviews differentiated it from the more scholarly and formal style of print magazines such as Rolling Stone.
+In the 2000s, Pitchforks unusual, passionate and stylized reviews differentiated it from the more scholarly and formal style of print magazines such as Rolling Stone.
 The critic Steven Hyden said it offered an alternative to music magazines at the end of the 20th century, which were publishing content about Star Wars, nu metal and pop punk.
 He characterized the Pitchfork voice as that of the outsider mocking the mainstream.
 In The Verge, Elizabeth Lopatto wrote that early reviews were brash, unprofessional and often bizarre, but that this distinguished Pitchfork from traditional media and made it fun to read.
 Pitchfork contributors said it was immediately divisive among music fans.

 In the Washington Post, J. Freedom du Lac described Pitchfork as entertaining, "hilariously snarky" and "occasionally even enlightening".
 The Los Angeles Times writer August Brown described it as "raucous, passionate, sometimes blinkered but always evolving".
 In Slate, Matthew Shaer wrote that the best Pitchfork reviews were "cagey, fierce, witty and graceful".
 The journalist Dave Itzkoff described Pitchfork reviews as "defiantly passionate and frustratingly capricious" with an "aura of integrity and authenticity that made such pronouncements credible, even definitive, to fans ... insinuating themselves into the grand tradition of rock criticism, joining the ranks of imperious and opinionated writers".
 Schreiber described the reviews of one early Pitchfork writer, Brent DiCrescenzo, as dense with dialogue and pop culture references, "exploring outlandish scenarios".